Reference

 Input

-The minimum required schema to enable the routing visualization for input is to specify the lat and lon of a stop’s location in a location block along with a unique id field, and then place these stop objects in a top-level stops array:
+To define routing stops, specify the lat and lon of a stop’s location in a location block along with a unique id field, and then place these stop objects in a top-level stops array:

 {